surrealwaffle/bsp_exorcist/README.md

  * The red arrow into the face indicates where the vector intersects with the surface.
  * The red outline indicates the surface intersected.
- * The lime-green line indicates where the top-bottom surface split in the BSP.
+ * The lime-green line indicates the top-bottom leaf split in the BSP.

 As shown, excess geometry is attributed to the bottom surface.
 Eliminating that excess geometry would introduce a hole into the BSP, because the surface that